owaspcornucopia/llm-companion-scenario-android/docs/model-service.md

 ## Build the APK

-Initialize the native dependency and install the Android toolchain:
+Initialise the native dependency and install the Android toolchain:

 ```powershell
 git submodule update --init --recursive